guieusebiogaspar/Smart-Contract-Academy/README.md

    ```sh
    git clone https://github.com/guieusebiogaspar/Smart-Contract-Academy.git
    ```
-2. Go to the folder "files", go to the WeTransfer link in there and download the zip.
+2. Go to the folder "files", go to the WeTransfer link in "link.txt" and download the zip.
 3. Move the folders "moodle_data", "mariadb_data" and "moodledata_data" from the zip to the folder "files".
 4. Go to the project directory
    ```sh